Demonstration Recharge, Extraction and Aquifer Management (DREAM) Project

 Recharge

-In 2018 and 2019, EBMUD released a total of 342 acre-feet of the 1,000 acre-feet of Mokelumne River water available to NSJWCD as part of the pilot project.
-About one-third of the water released was diverted by NSJWCD and either used for irrigation or accounted for as recharge in the NSJWCD service area.
+EBMUD released the entire 1,000 acre-feet of Mokelumne River water available to NSJWCD as part of the pilot project in 2018, 2019, and 2023.
+About 345 acre-feet of the water released was diverted by NSJWCD and used for irrigation.
+The remaining water recharged into the basin, with a portion lost to evapotranspiration.

 Extraction Operations